Roasted Cauliflower

 How to Roast Cauliflower

-To make this roasted cauliflower recipe, you’ll just need 4 ingredients: olive oil, salt, pepper, and a head of cauliflower.
+To make this recipe, you’ll just need 4 ingredients: olive oil, salt, pepper, and a head of cauliflower.

-• Start by preheating the oven to 425°F. Don’t go any lower with the oven temperature here – a hot oven helps the florets crisp up and caramelize as they cook.
+Start by preheating the oven to 425°F. Don’t go any lower with the oven temperature here—a hot oven helps the cauliflower florets crisp up and caramelize as they cook.
+If your oven has a convection setting, I recommend using it!
+It’ll help the cauliflower brown beautifully.

 Hands breaking cauliflower into florets on a parchment-lined baking sheet